-- 1. After reading the ICiHR register, transfer of input capture data is inhibited and ICFi will never be set until the ICiLR register is also read. - 2.
-The IC/R register contains the free running counter value which corresponds to the most recent input capture. - 3.
-The 2 input capture functions can be used together even if the timer also uses the 2 output compare functions. - 4.
-In One pulse Mode and PWM mode only the input capture 2 can be used. - 5.
-The alternate inputs (ICAP1 & ICAP2) are always directly connected to the timer.
-So any transitions on these pins activate the input capture function.

-Moreover if one of the ICAPi pin is configured as an input and the second one as an output, an interrupt can be generated if the user toggle the output pin and if the ICIE bit is set.

-This can be avoided if the input capture function i is disabled by reading the ICiHR (see note 1).

-6. The TOF bit can be used with interrupt in order to measure event that go beyond the timer range (FFFFh).
+- After reading the ICiHR register, the transfer of input capture data is inhibited and ICFi will never be set until the ICiLR register is also read. - 2.
+The ICiR register contains the free running counter value which corresponds to the most recent input capture. - The 2 input capture functions can be used together even if the timer also uses the 2 output compare functions. - 4.
+In One Pulse mode and PWM mode only the input capture 2 function can be used. - The alternate inputs (ICAP1 & ICAP2) are always directly connected to the timer.
+So any transitions on these pins activate the input capture function. - Moreover if one of the ICAPi pin is configured as an input and the second one as an output, an interrupt can be generated if the user toggles the output pin and if the ICIE bit is set. - This can be avoided if the input capture function i is disabled by reading the IC iHR (see note 1). - The TOF bit can be used with an interrupt in order to measure events that exceed the timer range (FFFFh).